robertmuth/Cwerg/FrontEndDocs/tutorial.md

 Cwerg's type system is similar to C's with the following differences

-* there are very few implicit conversions
+* there are almost no implicit conversions
 * pointers cannot be null
 * there is a stronger emphasis on "const/mutability correctness"
-* arrays do not decay to to pointers and arrays of different sizes are different types
+* vecs (arays) do not decay to to pointers
+* vecs of different sizes are different types
-* slices can be used where array-like objects with variable length are required
+* spans can be used where vec-like objects with variable length are required
 * (tagged) unions are supported to simplifying error handling and emulate nullable pointers

 ### Base Types